carlvp/daisylab/latebloomer/README.md

   configuration option (see configuration.h).

-* Latebloomer listens to MIDI note-on/off, pitch-bend and controls 7 (channel volume) and 10 (pan).
+* Latebloomer listens to MIDI note-on/off, pitch-bend and controls 7 (channel volume), 10 (pan), 71 (filter resonance) and 74 (filter cut-off frequency).
   It doesn't do program change.
 There is just a single program, Lately Bass.

 * Since it is based on op6daisy, which is a multi-timbral synth, it's possible to have several instances of the program on separate channels.